boucadair/WG-Charters/iotops-rev 032025.md

    - Remediation of broken devices
    - End of life management of devices

-2. Taking input and discussing issues related to IoT operational security.
+3. Taking input and discussing issues related to IoT operational security.
-3. Publishing operational practices and guidance.
+4. Publishing operational practices and guidance.
-4. Documenting requirements and terminology.